-Nevada Magazine is the official state tourism magazine.
+Nevada Magazine & Visitor Guide is the official state tourism magazine.
 Since the publication first appeared in 1936, readers have relied on Nevada Magazine for informative and entertaining features on the Silver State.
 Readers are active travelers and Nevada enthusiasts.

 QUERIES: We prefer a well-written query or outline with specific story elements before we receive the actual story.
 Write, e-mail, or call us if you have a story idea that you think might work.
-Nevada Magazine is produced only six times a year, so stories can take a long time to develop.
+Nevada Magazine & Visitor Guide is produced only four times a year, so stories can take a long time to develop.
 Please be patient.
 A sample copy of the magazine is available by request.

-See the “Developing Story Ideas” section for a description of the magazine’s topics.
+See the “Developing Story Ideas” section for a description of preferred topics.
 Direct queries to the Editor, preferably via e-mail, to firstname.lastname@example.org.

 STORIES/PAYMENT: Stories are accepted on speculation.
 Most stories range from 500 to 1,500 words.
 Payment is on publication and varies with article length and quality.
 We prefer to establish a flat rate of $250 or less with writers if possible.
 For Web stories published on nevadamagazine.com, we pay a flat rate of $100 or $200 depending on the assignment.
-Nevada Magazine does not pay expenses (travel costs, etc.).
-It is important to note that payment could take up to a month after publication to get processed and mailed to the writer.
+Nevada Magazine & Visitor Guide does not pay expenses (travel costs, etc.).
+It is important to note that payment could take up to a month after publication to get processed.